Home » Dermarolling

 Individual deep wrinkles: Glabella wrinkles (between the eyebrows) and deep forehead wrinkles: Use our single needle instrument.

-Sun damaged skin: 1.0 to 1,5 mm.
+Sun damaged or aging skin: 1.0 to 1,5 mm.

-Pigmentation spots: 1.0 mm to 1.5 mm (not to be used on moles!).
+Uneven pigmentation or acne spots: 0.5 mm to 1.0 mm (not to be used on moles!).

 Scars: All scar treatment requires a dermaroller with 1.5 mm needles and benefit greatly from our single needle instrument to locally crush the scar tissue deeper and with a greater prick density.
 Look at some single needle results.